nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### NAME
 * Refers to the anime title
-* Must consist of only ASCII characters
 * Must have a length of at least 1 and at most 140
+* Must consist of only ASCII characters.
+The ASCII character set contains the numbers from 0-9, the upper and lower case English letters from A to Z, and some special characters.
+Check if a character is an ASCII character [here](https://onlineasciitools.com/validate-ascii)

 ### EPISODE
 *  Refers to the latest episode watched for the anime